evaou/typescript-leetcode/README.md

 - have pointers to previous and next nodes
 - take half time to find node
 - take more memory for extra pointer

+### Stack
+- Last In First Out
+- add or remove from the beginning of singly linked list